bjoern-janson/computational-phase-boundary/docs/trajectory-coherence-a.md

 The classification problem changed from:

-> "What does this song sound like?"
+> What does this song sound like?

 to:

-> "Where does this song leave the listener?"
+> Where does this song leave the listener?

 A song is treated as a cognitive trajectory generator.